Table of Contents

 Password manager

 A password manager is an efficient and convenient measure to protect your online accounts from most common threats.
 While you don’t strictly need to use one for any of the courses in MDS, we highly recommend that you set one up for your own benefit.
-Examples of reliable password managers include the ones built into Chrome and Firefox, Bitwarden, and KeePassXC (if you prefer to sync your passwords manually).
+Examples of reliable password managers include the ones built into Chrome and Firefox, as well as Bitwarden, and KeePassXC (if you prefer to sync your passwords manually).

 Slack

 For our MDS courses and program announcements, correspondence and course forums we use the communication tool Slack.
 Slack can be accessed via the web browser, however we strongly recommend installing the Slack App.
 The Slack app can be installed from the Mac App Store, or from the Slack website.
-Installation instructions from the Slack website install method are here: https://slack.com/intl/en-ca/help/articles/207677868-Download-Slack-for-Mac
+Installation instructions from the Slack website install method are here: https://slack.com/downloads/mac

 UBC cloud computing resources